LutfiBK25/Ci-CD-Project/README.md

 - add stage to jenkins files
 - go to snippet generator in jenkins and get dir and type `kubernetes/` for path and generate
 - using datree documentation to write the code https://github.com/datreeio/helm-datree
+- add token and jenkinsfile datree script
+- you can turn on and off policies from datree interfance in policies section
+- policy errors i got i put at the end